 The types of payments received by the policyholder with each type of life insurance policy varies.
-For example, with participating, bonuses or dividends are paid out based on the profits of the insurer.
+For example, with participating life insurance, bonuses or dividends are paid out based on the profits of the insurer.
 Insurance companies will typically payout annually, though it’s not guaranteed to work out that way.

 With non-participating, policyholders do not benefit from profits, though they are guaranteed payments of one sort.
 As they pay their premium, the amount collected over time matures and earns a benefit.
 This benefit is paid out to the policyholder as a death benefit or as part of the matured amount.

-Because of the benefits and the accrual of profits over time, participating life insurance policies are better.
+Because of the benefits and the accrual of profits over time, participating life insurance policies are better than non-participating.
 They are considered a long-term investment, one which allows the policyholder to benefit more the longer they keep paying toward their policy.